-Environmental Assessment Factor Impact Code Impact Evaluation NATURAL FEATURES Unique Natural Features, Water Resources 2 The project consists of the purchase and construction of a 12 x 16 feet storage warehouse and will be situated on previous agriculture property and will have no impact on unique natural features or water resources.
-There is a creek within the parcel, but about 290 feet from where the storage will be installed.
-This means that the project's activities are isolated from any existing water bodies, further reducing the likelihood of impact.
-In addition, the project does not involve extracting water from any existing water sources such as rivers, lakes, or groundwater.
-Therefore, the project will have no impact on water resources.
-Vegetation, Wildlife 2 The project consists of the purchase and construction of a 12 x 16 feet storage warehouse and will occur on land previously used for agricultural purposes and will continue in that capacity.
-There may be wildlife attracted to the storage but no negative impact on wildlife.
-For the installation of the storage warehouse the removal of vegetation will be necessary.
-To make room for storage, small coffee and banana trees will be removed.
-However, the applicant will plant new coffee trees after the project is finished to compensate for the removal.
-Climate Change ge 2 The project consists of the purchase and construction of a 12 x 16 feet storage warehouse.
+Environmental Assessment Factor Impact Code Impact Evaluation NATURAL FEATURES Unique Natural Features, Water Resources 2 The project consists of the purchase and installation of an irrigation system.
+The proposed project will be situated on previous agriculture property.
+This property is located in a rural area with a slope towards a creek.
+Therefore, the significant elevation acts as a protective measure, allowing the project to exist in relative proximity to the wetland while minimizing any adverse consequences on it.
+Additionally, Best Management Practices (BMPs) should be implemented to mitigate any potential impact on the stream that will serve as a source of water.
+Vegetation, Wildlife 2 The project consists of the purchase and installation of an irrigation system and will occur on land previously used for agricultural purposes and will continue in that capacity.
+There may be wildlife attracted to the irrigation system but no negative impact on wildlife.
+For the proposed project vegetation removal will not be necessary.
+Climate Change 2 The project consists of the purchase and installation of an irrigation system.
 The Re-Grow Program proposed project aims to increase resiliency in the agricultural industry to prepare for future climate related disasters.
-The project will not contribute to climate change and will provide a minor net benefit by allowing for increased food production.
-In terms of the project's susceptibility to climate change, the agricultural components may encounter challenges due to the potential impact of drought conditions.
-This is a small agricultural project with no measurable impact on climate change factors.
+The project will not contribute to climate change and will provide a minor net benefit by allowing for increased food production by improving the distribution of water to crops.
+In terms of the project's susceptibility to climate change, the agricultural components may encounter challenges due to the potential impact of drought conditions, However, the applicant has water from PRASA on their property in case of need.